Huxpro/huxpro.github.io/README.md

 sidebar-avatar: /img/avatar-hux.jpg     # use absolute URL.
 ```

-We default support *Featured Tags*, *Short About Me*, *Friends* these three modules and you can add your own.
+We default support *Featured Tags*, *Mini About Me*, *Friends* these three modules and you can add your own.
 The Sidebar is naturally responsive and would be push to bottom in a small screen (<768px), the *Short About Me* would be also hidden in small screen.

-you can disable *Featured Tags* by removing `sidebar-featured-tags` and disable *Short About Me* by removing `sidebar-about-description` plus `sidebar-avatar`.
+you can disable *Featured Tags* by removing `sidebar-featured-tags` and disable *Mini About Me* by removing `sidebar-about-description` plus `sidebar-avatar`.
 More details of *Friends* are talking below.

 ### Friends